codesburner/DataKit/README.md

 Don't reinvent the wheel every time you need a web backend for your apps, add one with **DataKit** in minutes!

-Just spin up a server with [node](http://nodejs.org) and [MongoDB](http://www.mongodb.org) installed, integrate the SDK into your app and you are ready to go!
+Just spin up a server with [node](http://nodejs.org) and [MongoDB](http://www.mongodb.org) installed, integrate the SDK into your app and you are ready to go! **DataKit** requires iOS 5 and ARC.

 **Author**: Erik Aigner [@eaignr](https://twitter.com/#!/eaignr)